CJ42/Solidity-BytesUtils/README.md

-# Bits & Bytes Utils
+# Solidity Bits & Bytes Utils

+> :construction: **Under development**
+>
+> This Solidity library is currently under development and a work in progress.

-(Work in Progress) - Solidity library to manipulate bits in integers and bytes, including getting subsets and toggling.
+Solidity library to manipulate bits in integers and bytes, including getting subsets and toggling.

-This library is based on the exercices from [catonmat.net: _Low Level Bit Hacks_](https://catonmat.net/low-level-bit-hacks#:~:text=Bit%20hacks%20are%20ingenious%20little,two%20carefully%20chosen%20bitwise%20operations).
+This library was based and inspired [*Catonmat.net: Low Level Bit Hacks*](https://catonmat.net/low-level-bit-hacks#:~:text=Bit%20hacks%20are%20ingenious%20little,two%20carefully%20chosen%20bitwise%20operations).